Dating abuse is a pattern of behaviors that someone uses to control an intimate partner—where they go, what they do, who they see, or what they wear.

 It can be in person or through the use of technology—unwanted emails, texts, or phone calls.
 Technology is too often used in cases of domestic violence, sexual assault, stalking, and trafficking.

-It can happen to anyone—people of any age, race, or religion.
+It can happen to anyone—people of any age, race, gender identity, or religion.
 It can happen when people are together and after they’ve broken up.
-It happens in heterosexual and same-sex relationships.
+It happens in heterosexual and LGBTQ+ relationships.
 Anyone of any background can abuse a partner.

-One in three teenagers report knowing a friend or peer who has been hit, punched, kicked, slapped, choked, or physically hurt by a romantic partner.
-And 80% of teens regard verbal abuse as a “serious issue.”
+One in three young people report knowing a friend or peer who has been hit, punched, kicked, slapped, choked, or physically hurt by a romantic partner.
+And 80% of young people regard verbal abuse as a “serious issue.”
 That means you probably know someone who is being abused in their relationship.
 And, since 73% of teens surveyed said they’d turn to a friend for help, maybe that friend could be you.

 How can I get help for myself or a friend?

-If you’re being abused—or think you might be—we can help.
+If you are affected by dating abuse, we can help.
 If you’re a friend, family member, parent, or teacher and you’re concerned about someone you know, we can help you too.
 Call our free helpline at 1.800.863.9909.